joshgerdes/jekyll-uno/_drafts/azure-point-to-site-vpn-and-private-dns-resolver.md

 Customers will no longer need to provision IaaS-based solutions on their virtual networks to resolve names registered on Azure Private DNS Zones and can do conditional forwarding of domains back to on-premises, across multi-cloud providers, and public DNS servers.

-This solution can work with your existing Azure ExpressRoute, Azure VPN, or Azure Bastion setup.
+This solution can work with your Azure ExpressRoute, Azure VPN, or Azure Bastion setup.